drteeth/elixir-es-cqrs/slides.md

 * Race conditions

 ---

-# Getting the boundaries right is subjective and tricky

-* Customer + Order + LineItem
-* Customer || Order + LineItem

-???

-Talk about how this can be different depending on use case

----
+class: middle, center

 # Why would you want to do this?

 ???

 ---
+class: middle

 # Audit Trail / Logging
 * How did my model get into this state?
-* Guarnteed to be correct + complete
+* Guaranteed to be correct & complete

 ```elixir
 # How did we get here??